OfficeDev/TrainingContent/Graph/01-3 Capabilities/Lab.md

 ## Prerequisites

 This lab uses Visual Studio 2017.
 It also requires an Office 365 subscription and a user with administrative privileges.
 This lab also requires a Microsoft Azure subscription.
+If you do not have an Azure subscription, get started by creating a [Free Azure Subscription](https://azure.microsoft.com/free).

 <a name="deltaqueries"></a>